 A delivery driver got stuck in a client’s driveway during the Texas storm.
-They took her in for five days.
+The couple took her in for five days.

 At this point, Condon, 58, and Richardson, 62, realized they could send her back out into the storm, or they could invite her to stay.
 They invited her to stay.

 “We have two guest rooms.
-It just seemed like the natural thing to do, considering the situation,” said Richardson.
+It just seemed like the natural thing to do, considering the situation,” Richardson said.
 “We didn’t even need to talk it over.”

 Condon and Richardson are the parents of five grown children who live on their own.
 They are both working at home during the pandemic, Condon as an energy consultant and Richardson for several public and private technology companies.

-The couple had recently received the coronavirus vaccine, said Richardson, so they felt fine taking Timmons in.
+The couple had recently received the coronavirus vaccine, said Richardson, so they felt fine taking in Timmons.
 They told her to make herself comfortable upstairs.

 Timmons, however, was anxious about being in the strangers’ home.